Jason-Whitmore/jpf/docs/Loss.md

 if yTrue = 0: -log(1 - yPredicted)

 A loss function that can be used for classification tasks.
 The primary consideration with this loss function is that the labels, yTrue, must be either 0 or 1.
-Additionally, the predictied outputs, yPred, must be in range (0, 1).
+Additionally, the predicted outputs, yPredicted, must be in range (0, 1).
 Due to these constraints, this loss function is typically used when the output layers are either SoftmaxLayers or Dense with a sigmoid activation function.